Onboarding

 Employers checking the right to work of non-British/Irish nationals is simpler.
 A share code should be obtained from the employee and entered into the online Employers Checking Service.
 There is no charge for this service.

-There are penalties involved for employing illegal workers and not having carried out the correct right to work checks, which include substantial fines and jail time.
+The penalties involved for employing illegal workers and not having carried out the correct right to work checks significantly increased on 13th February 2024.

 Make sure you read this essential guide on right to work checks.